jmswtlk/PortalToTruth/Rlog.md

 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.

+09/07/2019 -- Last two days show that I can get away.
+30 days, tomorrow; all active, except for 2.